 It may be tempting to let your dog have a chew on the rind, but the rind is not good for your dog.
 It can cause serious gastrointestinal upsets which will be uncomfortable and unpleasant for both you and your dog.

 Yes!
 If you do want to treat your dog on a hot day then a small piece of watermelon could do just the job.
 If you want to go a step further why not try these great recipes

 - Scoop out watermelon – it must be seedless.
 Remove seeds if any, but save yourself the trouble and buy a seedless watermelon.
 Add to blender and puree until smooth.

 - Add coconut water/milk (I used milk with the treats pictured here) and honey to blender and pureed watermelon.
 Blend well.

 - Pour into ice cube trays and cover with plastic wrap or bag to avoid spillage.
 If you’re using hard plastic ice cube trays, you’re safe from most spillage.
 But if you’re like me and used silicone bone molds, you’ll need something flat to lay them on.
 If you don’t, you’re looking at a sticky mess on your floors and freezer.
 Before you pour, put the silicone mold on something flat that you can move to your freezer, like a cutting tray or a piece of cardboard.
 Instead of lifting and placing just the flexible silicone mold, you can pick up the stable surface area instead.

 - Freeze overnight.

-- To remove from tray, let sit on counter for a few minutes to loosen frozen treat Twist tray to remove treat from mold.
+- To remove from tray, let sit on the counter for a few minutes to loosen frozen treat Twist tray to remove treat from the mould.